Alfresco/tutorials/docs/api-tutorial/introduction.md

 # Working with Alfresco REST APIs

-This is the first entry in a series of three,which will show you how to utilize Alfresco Content Services (ACS) REST APIs to interact with ACS using [Postman](https://www.postman.com/downloads/).
+This is the first entry in a series of three, which will show you how to utilize Alfresco Content Services (ACS) REST APIs to interact with ACS using [Postman](https://www.postman.com/downloads/).

-It will serve as a introduction to the terminology as well as cover the most basic operations you can execute with our API's like:
+It will serve as an introduction to the terminology as well as cover the most basic operations you can execute with our API's like:
 - Creating a node
 - Uploading content
 - Updating a node
 - And deleting a node in ACS.

+To ensure your work with ACS is as comfortable as possible Alfresco provides a number of REST APIs which you can look up [here](https://api-explorer.alfresco.com/api-explorer/#/).

 ## Prerequisites